confluentinc/ksql/docs-md/capacity-planning.md

 JSON overhead, you can estimate 123 bytes.
 The key for the table is the `user ID`, which is estimated at 32 bytes.
-If your site has 100,000,000 registered users, it will require approximately 14.4 GB to store your whole table, and about 2.1 GB per KSQL server.
+If your site has 100,000,000 registered users, it will require approximately 14.4 GB to store your whole table, and about 2.1 GB per ksqlDB server.

 To make aggregation as fast as possible, you should ensure that all of the aggregates fit in the page cache.
 To estimate the size of the